mhirdes/go_maps_ext/Documentation/Configuration/Reference/Index.rst

          String

    Description
-         Configure the URL form which the Google Maps JS is loaded
+         Configure the URL form which the Google Maps JS is loaded.
+If you choose another one, don't forget the callback function.
+If you want to use the callback function from go_maps_ext add '&callback=goMapsExtLoaded'.

    Default
-         //maps.google.com/maps/api/js?v=3.28
+         //maps.google.com/maps/api/js?v=weekly&callback=goMapsExtLoaded

 .. container:: table-row